 Building a bright, sustainable future

 As the largest renewable energy investor in Wisconsin, we know the importance of clean energy.
-Our renewable energy facilities maintain reliability, deliver savings to our customers and support the goals of Wisconsin’s Task Force on Climate Change.
+Our renewable energy facilities maintain reliability, deliver savings to our customers and support the goals of the Paris Climate Agreement and Wisconsin’s Task Force on Climate Change.

 Reducing emissions is essential to building a bright, sustainable future.
-Clean energy investments are an important part of our goal to reduce carbon emissions from electricity generation 70% from 2005 levels by 2030 and to be net carbon neutral by 2050.
+Clean energy investments are an important part of our goal to reduce carbon emissions from electricity generation 60% by the end of 2025 and 80% by the end of 2030, compared to 2005 levels.
+We are also planning for a net-zero electric generation fleet by 2050.

 Badger Hollow Solar Park

 The Badger Hollow Solar Park is a 300-megawatt (MW) solar facility in Iowa County, Wisconsin.
 Among the Midwest’s largest solar facilities, it is jointly owned by WEC Energy Group utilities We Energies and Wisconsin Public Service (WPS), as well as Madison Gas and Electric (MGE).
 Each utility owns 100 MW of the energy produced.
 The solar facility is being built in two phases.
-The first 150 MW are expected online in 2021, and the second 150 MW are expected online by the end of 2022.
+The first 150 MW phase went into service in December 2021, while the second 150 MW phase is expected online in 2023.

 Two Creeks Solar Park